lmagniez/https-forge.univ-artois.fr-loick_magniez-myDockerForPhalconApache/readMe.md

 ...

 ## 2.2 Insert phalcon app
-In phalcon-app folder, insert your app folder.
+In phalcon-app folder, insert your phalcon app folder.

 ## 2.3 Change website name
 In order to change the domain name, you must change the */docker/phalcon/phaphalcon.com.config* filename and every occurrence of the domain name in the file.